 Pagination is used when the volume of content is such that you spread it across several pages in order to upload it to your website and notify Google that it is part of a larger set of pages.
 This has previously been dictated to Google by the rel=”next” and rel=”prev” directive.
 It is widely believed that using these directives has been the correct way to deal with pagination and therefore be beneficial to your overall SEO, however, this was quietly scrapped by Google several years ago.

 Top tip: Google has since recommended to try and upload your content on a single page where possible as opposed to breaking it up into several pages.
 Google themselves have stated that ‘studies show that users love single-page content, aim for that when possible, but multi-part is also fine for Google Search.
 Know and do what’s best for *your* users!’.

 Neglecting to optimise your images was previously not an issue as websites would rank highly regardless.
 SEO has changed since then, meaning that excluding images can lead to your website not fulfilling its SEO potential.

 Without an image ALT text search engines rely upon their image recognition technologies to understand an image, often incorrectly, so make sure you include this for every image.
 Optimising a relevant file name will also help Google to track down the image.
 Images indexed by Google include the following:

-Images do not affect your webpages organic ranking directly, however, they can help generate additional SEO traffic by ranking well on image aggregating sites such as Google Images.
-Google images is separate to the main search engine and as such offers an opportunity for images used on-site to rank and generate a new stream of traffic.
+Images do not affect your web page's organic ranking directly, however, they can help generate additional SEO traffic by ranking well on image aggregating sites such as Google Images.
+Google images are separate from the main search engine and as such offers, an opportunity for images used on-site to rank and generate a new stream of traffic.